Button Menu

 Daily Crime Log

-• If the disclosure would cause a suspect to flee or evade detection.
+• Cause a suspect to flee or destroy evidence

-The crime log for the most recent 60 day period is available under the Crime and Fire Log tab.
-For more information concerning the daily crime log, or to view an older log that is not listed, please contact the DePauw University Police Department during normal business hours.
+The most recent 60 days of the crime log are available under the Crime and Fire Log tab.
+To view older logs, contact the DePauw University Police Department during normal business hours.